 - Select evergreen plants: They will provide you with year-round interest, even when the pool is closed.

-- Avoid having dark-coloured pavements: Darker colours soak more heat and can damage the plants.
-Thus, try picking light coloured pavements.
+- Avoid having dark-colored pavements: Darker colours soak more heat and can damage the plants.
+Thus, try picking light-coloured pavements.

 Tips to Plant Natural Privacy Screens Effectively